 Presidential Papers: All On Line The project began twenty years ago.
 The plan: Digitize all of the presidential papers in the Library of Congress’ collections.
 Staff members uploaded more than 3.3 million images to the online portal.
 The images include items from George Washington through Calvin Coolidge.
 The last presidents digitized were: Grover Cleveland, Benjamin […]

-Manuscript Digest –January 2018– This complimentary e-digest, launched in 2012, covers significant acquisitions and sales, manuscripts lost and found, rare books and ephemera, document conservation, and more.
+Manuscript Digest –January 2021 – This complimentary e-digest, now published bi-monthly, covers significant acquisitions and sales, manuscripts lost and found, rare books and ephemera, document conservation, and more.